getjoystick/joystick-python/README.md

 #### `refresh`

-If you want to ignore existing cache and request the new config – pass this option as `true`.
+If you want to ignore the existing cache and request the new config – pass this option as `true`.

 ```python
 get_content_response = await client.get_content('cid1', refresh=True)